 The following are the ways to repair damaged timber floors:

-- Sand the floor: sand the damaged area lightly with fine-grit sandpaper.
+- Sand the damaged area lightly with fine-grit.

 - Gap Filling: Use timber putty or wood filler to seal gaps between boards.

-- Fixing Water Damage: Sand and refinish water-stained areas or replace severely damaged boards.
+- Fixing Water Damage: Refinish water-stained areas or replace severely damaged boards.

 When to Replace Floorboards